-Can Article Forge 2.5 content pass the Turing Test?
+Can Article Forge 2.6 content pass the Turing Test?
+A Case Study

-This test was last run on November 12th, 2020 with Article Forge 2.5.Skip to the results
+This test was last run on December 15th, 2020 with Article Forge 2.6.Skip to the results

 This is a key benchmark for Article Forge because creating content that is indistinguishable from a human is a strong barometer for quality.

 Testing artificial intelligence to determine if it can think (and in this case write) like a human being was popularized by Alan Turing and his Turing Test.
-We are running our own Turing Test to see if Article Forge can write articles in a convincingly human way.
+We ran our own Turing Test to see if Article Forge can write articles in a convincingly human way.

 To determine if Article Forge’s content is distinguishable from human-written content, we paid 600 people via Mechanical Turk to read and evaluate Article Forge and human-written articles.
 Specifically, the readers were asked if the articles were: “written by a human”, “written by a machine”, or “do not know”.